DreamSpoon/AMH2B/README.md

 Select the armature that needs 'apply scale'.

-Press button AMH2B -> Apply Scale to Rig
+Press button AMH2B -> Armature -> Retarget - Apply Scale to Rig

 Result: The scale of the selected armature is 1.0 in X/Y/Z axes.
 Also, the keyframed animation on the rig is scaled correctly.